owj0421/DeepFashion/README.md

 In addition, in order to change the resulting embedding back to the form of input, it must be transformed using the `unstack_tensor` and returned.

-Use the DeepFashion Output class to return the output according to the form.
+Use the **DeepFashionOutput** class to return the output according to the form.
 It is convenient to use the loss functions that has already been written in the library.

 ```
 class CustomModel(DeepFashionModel):